Modding a Flashforge Guider II 3D Printer - Part 1

 Over time, I got less and less satisfied with the printer’s performance and hardware/software limitations of the closed proprietary system (more on this later), so I set out do a number of custom hardware modifications on it.
 For multiple years, this consisted of partial improvements to individual components as well as research on the original mainboard control PCB, firmware and other parts.
 Recently, I finally decided to drop all that and go for a radical redesign.
 By replacing and rewiring basically all electronics including the mainboard, I was able to convert the printer to a modern Klipper-based open source firmware setup and add a number of significant new capabilities.

-Some words of warning: I do not recommend buying this printer in 2024, either for unmodified usage or for a Klipper conversion, due to reasons I’ll outline along this journey.
+Some words of warning: I do not recommend buying variants of this printer in 2024, either for unmodified usage or for a Klipper conversion, due to reasons I’ll outline along this journey.
 If you’re interested in advanced tinkering and tuning of settings and hardware, you’re probably better off buying & building a Voron parts kit for example, where replacement parts, upgrades and documentation are much easier to come by.
 If you want cheaper DIY options, consider getting at least a printer that can “natively” be converted to a modern open firmware like Klipper without ripping out all electronics.
 Going down this path with the Guider II

 comes with a lot of extra effort and costs.